sei-international/NemoMod.jl/README.md

 # NEMO: Next Energy Modeling system for Optimization

-NEMO is a high-performance, open-source energy system optimization tool developed in [Julia](https://julialang.org/).
-It is intended for modelers who seek substantial optimization capabilities without the financial burden of proprietary software or the performance bottlenecks of common open-source alternatives.
+NEMO is a high performance, open-source energy system optimization modeling tool developed in [Julia](https://julialang.org/).
+It is intended for users who seek substantial optimization capabilities without the financial burden of proprietary software or the performance bottlenecks of common open-source alternatives.
 Key features of NEMO include:

 - Least-cost optimization of energy supply and demand
 - Support for multiple regions and regional trade
 - Modeling of energy storage
-- Nodal network simulations and modeling of power flow
+- Nodal network simulations and modeling of power and pipeline flow
-- Modeling of emissions and emission constraints
+- Modeling of emissions and emission constraints (including carbon pricing and pollutant externalities)
 - Modeling of renewable energy targets
 - Parallel processing
 - Support for multiple solvers: [GLPK](https://www.gnu.org/software/glpk/), [Cbc](https://projects.coin-or.org/Cbc), [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), [Gurobi](https://www.gurobi.com/), and [Mosek](https://www.mosek.com/)
 - [SQLite](https://www.sqlite.org/) data store
+- Numerous performance tuning options

-NEMO can be used in command-line mode, and it is also being integrated with the [Long-range Energy Alternatives Planning system (LEAP)](https://www.energycommunity.org/).
-This will allow LEAP to serve as a graphical user interface to NEMO.
+NEMO can be used in command line mode or with the [Low Emissions Analysis Platform (LEAP)](https://www.energycommunity.org/)[^1] as a graphical user interface.

 Development of NEMO is led by the Energy Modeling Program at the [Stockholm Environment Institute (SEI)](https://www.sei.org/).

 # Getting started with NEMO

-For instructions on installing and using NEMO, see the [documentation]().
+For instructions on installing and using NEMO, see the [documentation](https://sei-international.github.io/NemoMod.jl/).

 # Contributing to NEMO

-We're in the process of preparing guidelines for community contributions to NEMO.
-For now, if you'd like to contribute, please contact [Jason Veysey](https://www.sei.org/people/jason-veysey/).
+If you are interested in contributing to NEMO, please contact [Jason Veysey](https://www.sei.org/people/jason-veysey/).

 # Licensing and attribution